-This game is very similar, graphic-wise, to the arcade game WWF Superstars by Technos, but it doesn’t seem to be a port of it (well, at least officially it doesn’t).
+This game is very similar, graphics-wise, to the arcade game WWF Superstars by Technos, but it doesn’t seem to be a port (well, at least officially it doesn’t).

 But as always, let’s first look at the cover:

 Well, now this is an interesting cover.
 Of course, you’d have to include Hulk Hogan (on the centre) and the US flag in there, but it’s the inclusion of the British Bulldog (on the right) and the UK flag that makes it interesting.
 It’s probably because Ocean is a British company.
 And the mean-looking soldier on the left is none other than Sgt.
 Slaughter, another famous WWF wrestler.
 Just by looking at the cover, one might think these are the 3 wrestlers we can control in the game, but actually, Sgt.
 Slaughter is the final wrestler we face in the single-player mode.

 But it’s time to boot this sucker, brother!

 The intro actually looks good with an equally nice theme.
 It also shows the 3 wrestlers you can choose: the aforementioned Hulk Hogan and the British Bulldog along with the Ultimate Warrior.

 Then we go to the main menu where you can choose between 2 options: the simple-player mode, where you compete for the WWF Championship belt and the Practice mode, where you can practise your moves and attacks against Mr Perfect.

 I recommend the Practice mode if you’re not used to this type of game, although the control scheme is quite easy to learn for it’s simply the directional keys and one attack button.
 The practice mode also doubles as the 2-player mode, but the 2nd player will always control Mr Perfect, unfortunately.
 And all the matches are 1-on-1.
 There are no tag-team matches.